loco-choco/TranspilerHandbook/transpiler.md

 First we need to find where the body of the loop (`number = i`) is.
 We can observe that `number` is the local variable of index 0, and that it stores the value of `i`, which is of index 1, so `number = i` must happen when you first call `ldloc.1` and then `stloc.0`, which are the instructions in `IL_0008` and `IL_0009`.

-Now that we found the body of the loop, we need to figure out where does it end, the comment on the IL code helps us by telling that after `brtrue.s` there is no longer a loop (that comment is generated by DnSpy), so when breaking, we need to jump to the instruction after that `brtrue.s`.
+Now that we found the body of the loop, we need to figure out where does it end, the comment on the IL code helps us by telling that after `brtrue.s` there is no longer a loop (that comment is generated by dnSpy), so when breaking, we need to jump to the instruction after that `brtrue.s`.

 Having these informations we can finally develop our project: